WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 - Pie Charts: The pie charts give a summary of the consequences of the variants found in the file.
 Variants with coding consequences are found in the protein-coding sequence of genes, whilst variants with non-coding consequences are in intergenic regions or non-coding regions of genes.
 These variants could still be functionally important; for example, variants in non-coding regions near genes can have effects on expression dynamics.
 - Results Table: The results table shows one row per transcript and variant.
 By default all of the columns are shown; to temporarily hide columns, click the blue "Show/hide columns" button and select or deselect the columns you wish to view.
 The columns you select will be recalled when viewing other jobs.

 7. You can explore the results interactively on the webpage using the Results Preview filter panel at the centre.
-Use this panel and filter for variant that cause (select "consequence") changes to amino acids (select "missense_variant").
+Use this panel and filter for variant that cause (select "consequence") changes to amino acids (select "missense_variant"), and press add.
+   The table will be updated to show the results.
+You can save either the initial uploaded data or the filtered one.
+Download all the variants as VEP file.

 You can actually visualise the affected Amino acid by the "missense_variant" on the protein's 3D AlphaFold model ([We talked about these in our previous WBP module](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#af)).